proxyvector/ai-video-creator/README.md

 # AI Video Creator

-Automate the creation of YouTube Shorts, simply by providing a video topic to talk about.
+Automate the creation of short videos for instagram, youtube, tiktok , simply by providing a video topic to talk about.

 > **🎥** Watch the video on [YouTube](https://youtu.be/).